Relintai/pandemonium_engine_docs/tutorials/io/saving_games.rst

 Saving and reading data
 -----------------------

-As covered in the :ref:`doc_filesystem` tutorial, we'll need to open a file so we can write to it or read from it.
-Now that we have a way to call our groups and get their relevant data, let's use :ref:`to_json()
+As covered in the `doc_filesystem` tutorial, we'll need to open a file so we can write to it or read from it.
+Now that we have a way to call our groups and get their relevant data, let's use `to_json()
 <class_@GDScript_method_to_json>` to
 convert it into an easily stored string and store them in a file.
 Doing it this way ensures that each line is its own object, so we have an easy